qlik-oss/core-grpc-jdbc-connector/README.md

 ACCEPT_EULA=<yes/no> docker-compose up --build -d
 ```

-Then follow the example for either corectl or node.
+Then follow the instructions for either corectl or node.

 ### Node